oxylabs/curl-with-proxy/README.md

 - username (if authentication is required)
 - password (if authentication is required)

-In this tutorial, we are going to assume that the proxy server is **127.0.0.1**, the port is **1234**, the user name is **user**, and the password is **pwd**.
-We will look into multiple examples covering various protocols..
+In this tutorial, let's assume that the proxy server is **127.0.0.1**, the port is **1234**, the user name is **user**, and the password is **pwd**.
+We will look into multiple examples covering various protocols.

 ## Command line argument to set proxy in cURL

-Open terminal and type the following command, and press Enter:
+Open the terminal, type the following command, and press Enter:

 ```shell
 curl --help